 Easing specifies the rate of a property value over time, so that components can appear to pick up speed, slow down, or bounce back at the end of the animation.
 By default, the animations you specify on the timeline are linear, which means that they move from the beginning to the end at a constant speed.
 You can use the curve picker to edit the easing curve between two keyframes.
 You can also use the more advanced curve editor to edit the curves for the whole animation.

 You can use the preset curves or modify them by dragging the curve handlers around.
 You can add points to the curve and drag them and the point handlers to modify the curve.
 When you are happy with the curve, you can save it as a custom curve.
 For more information about easing curve types, see the documentation for easing curves.

-To zoom into and out of the easing curve editor, use the mouse roller.
-To reset the zoom factor, right-click in the editor and select Reset Zoom.
+To zoom into and out of the easing curve picker, use the mouse roller.
+To reset the zoom factor, right-click in the picker and select Reset Zoom.

 - Select a keyframe on the timeline.

-- Select Curve Picker (C) on the toolbar, or press C to open the Easing Curve Editor dialog.
+- Select Curve Picker (C) on the toolbar, or press C to open the curve picker.